High-stakes Gaza ceasefire talks resume this week. Here are the main obstacles to a deal | KRDO

 There have been some indications that Iran may abandon plans to attack Israel if a ceasefire deal is reached.
 But the country’s mission to the United Nations said on Saturday that Tehran’s retaliation is “totally unrelated to the Gaza ceasefire.”

-The second source who spoke to CNN cast doubt on Thursday’s talks having an impact on Iran’s decision.
-“The ceasefire talks are not going to stop Iran retaliating for Haniyeh’s death.”
+Biden acknowledged the challenges facing a ceasefire deal Tuesday, telling reporters traveling with him to New Orleans he’s “concerned” about negotiations between the two parties amid the looming threat of an attack on Israel from Iran.

+The president rebuffed questions on what he’s doing to pressure Israel and Hamas to come to the bargaining table for proposed ceasefire deal talks Thursday, telling reporters, “If I told you what pressure that I’m putting on it, it wouldn’t be very much pressure would it?”

-The first source echoed that sentiment, telling CNN there is concern in the region that Iran may not hold back on striking Israel, as the source believes the Biden administration is not applying enough pressure on Netanyahu to reach an agreement.
+The regional diplomat who spoke to CNN said there is concern that Iran may not hold back on striking Israel, as the diplomat believes the Biden administration is not applying enough pressure on Netanyahu to reach an agreement.

 The lack of clarity on whether the Israeli prime minister will adhere to Biden’s May proposal, the source added, suggests time is running out to strike a deal before an Iranian attack.
 Qatar and Egypt, the source said, may not have enough influence to push Hamas to compromise.